How to Write a Research Paper: 9 Steps, 25 Topics & Tools

 6. Conclusion

-The conclusion summarizes key findings and their significance.
+The conclusion summarizes the main findings and explains their significance.

 7. References (Works Cited or Bibliography)